adafruit/io-client-ruby/README.md

 This is a near complete rewrite and strip-down of the library intended to support V2 of the Adafruit IO API with less code, maintenance, and stress.

 Why rewrite?
-This lets us the replace the existing, custom ActiveRecord-based interface with a flat, stateless API client returning plain hashes based on the JSON returned from API.Instead of writing a bunch of Ruby to make it feel like we're in a Rails app, we're just providing hooks into the API and a thin wrapper around Faraday.
+This lets us the replace the existing, custom ActiveRecord-based interface with a flat, stateless API client returning plain hashes based on the JSON returned from API.
+Instead of writing a bunch of Ruby to make it feel like we're in a Rails app, we're just providing hooks into the API and a thin wrapper around Faraday.

 The API is not very complex, code that uses it shouldn't be either.

 ## Roadmap